trainline/webpack-bundle-delta/docs/gather-webpack-stats.md

 [Trivago's `parallel-webpack`](https://github.com/trivago/parallel-webpack) is a great tool to help speed up multiple webpack compilations.

-When using `--profile --json` with `parallel-webpack`, the output isn't exactly aligned with what `webpack` itself would produced, but we have catered for that with the [`extractStats.ts` helper](../src/helpers/extractStats.ts) which is applied via the data sources logic.
+When using `--profile --json` with `parallel-webpack`, the output isn't exactly aligned with what `webpack` itself would produced, but we have catered for that with the [`normalizeStats.ts` helper](../src/helpers/normalizeStats.ts) which is applied via the data sources logic.

 However, when used with a Stats Plugin such as `webpack-stats-plugin`, there is a good chance the only output for it will be the compilation which finished last.
 This is because each plugin is executed at the end of the compile step.